plone/training/docs/mastering-plone/what_is_plone.md

 ---
 myst:
   html_meta:
-    "description": ""
+    "description": "Technical view"
-    "property=og:description": ""
+    "property=og:description": "Technical view"
-    "property=og:title": ""
+    "property=og:title": "What is Plone?"
-    "keywords": ""
+    "keywords": "Plone, Zope, security, CMS, REST, React, traversing, object publishing, database, object oriented, acquisition"
 ---

 (intro-what-is-plone-label)=

 # What is Plone?

 Plone is an open source Content Management System (CMS) built in Python.
 A CMS lets non-technical people create and maintain information for a public website or an intranet using only a web browser.

 - Open Source Enterprise `CMS`
 - Written in `Python`